About Earth Overshoot Day

 (Earth’s Biocapacity / Humanity’s Ecological Footprint) x 365 = Earth Overshoot Day

-Earth Overshoot Day 2023 falls on August 2.
+Earth Overshoot Day 2023 fell on August 2.
 Learn more about how the 2023 date was calculated.
+Or download the more detailed report here.

 Donate today so we can continue to help end ecological overshoot!